Aptivi/NitrocidKS/README.md

 - We took out Windows XP support in 0.0.5.9 in favor of NuGet and .NET Framework 4.7.

-- We implemented a chat system, but it seems that it won't work properly on 2 or more clients.
-We will find a fix in the future.

 ## |-----+--> _Virus Warning_ <--+-----|

 Unfortunately, some parts of KS have been taken to avoid detection in the source code of a malicious executable file called payslip.exe.
 It got its entries for the following cybersecurity analyzers: